 Future prices for oil and natural gas will directly impact Trust distributions, estimates of reserves attributable to the Trust's interests and estimated and actual future net revenues to the Trust.
 In view of the many uncertainties that affect the supply and demand for oil and natural gas, neither the Trust nor Enduro can make reliable predictions of future oil and natural gas supply and demand or future product prices.
-However, in general, lower product prices will result in lower distributions and lower estimates of reserves attributable to the Trust's interests and estimated and actual future net revenues to the Trust.
+Nevertheless, lower product prices generally will result in lower distributions, lower estimates of reserves attributable to the Trust's interests and lower estimated and actual future net revenues to the Trust.

 All of the Trust's assets are located in the United States.
 The operators of the Underlying Properties sell the oil and natural gas produced from the Underlying Properties to third-party purchasers in the United States.
-There is generally higher demand for natural gas in the winter months.
-Other than that, the Trust is not affected by seasonal factors.
+Demand for natural gas generally is higher in the winter months, but otherwise seasonal factors do not affect the Trust.